DallanQ/brass_birmingham_1/Manual.md

 Historical Note: Unpolluted drinking water was in short supply in expanding settlements, so beer was often the purest and safest drink available.

-## Actions (Page 9)
+## Actions (page 9)

-### Build Action (Page 9)
+### Build Action (page 9)

 Performing the Build action allows you to place Industry tiles onto a location on the board.

-#### To perform the Build action:
+#### To perform the Build action: (page 9)

 1. Discard an appropriate card.
-Unlike other actions, which allow you to use any card from your Hand, the Build action requires an appropriate card be discarded face up onto your Discard Pile:
+Unlike other actions, which allow you to use any card from your Hand, the Build action requires an appropriate card be discarded face up onto your Discard Pile.

 Exception: Wild cards are placed back onto their Card Draw Area.